IKoshelev/ui-app-architecture-showcases/README.md

 2. App is to use tabs, 1 deal per tab.
 Many independent deals can be in-process at the same time.
 App must have buttons to create a new tab and close existing tab (see sketch).

-3. When a new tab is open – list of possible car models must be retrieved from `getAvaliableCarModels` and of possible ensurance plans from `getAvaliableEnsurancePlans`.
+3. When a new tab is open – list of possible car models must be retrieved from `getAvaliableCarModels` and of possible insurance plans from `getAvaliableInsurancePlans`.
 This lists are not shared between tabs – each tab has its own.
 Each list can be refreshed from the api via a button.
-User must select 1 car model and can select 0 or more ensurance plans.
+User must select 1 car model and can select 0 or more insurance plans.
 Once car model is chosen – it is displayed in tab header.

 4. Final price of the deal formula:

-**Final price = car base price + sum(ensurance plan rate * car base price) for each ensurance plan.**
+**Final price = car base price + sum(insurance plan rate * car base price) for each insurance plan.**

 5. For downpayment, user can enter any string, but it is only valid when a positive whole number is entered.
 If anything else is entered – an error message is shown: